-241.23 Authorised firms\ can fall into the following categories:\
+8 Authorised firms within Ireland can fall into the following categories:

-Type of firm What the firm can recommend Can there generally be introductions to this type of firm?
+Type of firm What recommendations the firm can make Can there generally be introductions to this type of firm?
 Independent Recommend products from the whole market and offer clients the ability to pay by fee.
 Only these firms can describe themselves as independent financial advisers.
-The client may be able to elect for the adviser to be paid by commission Yes (241.24 below) Whole of market (UK only) Recommend products from the whole market but do not offer clients the ability to pay by fee.
-The firm is remunerated by commission.
-Yes (241.25 below)

-Multi-tied (Multi- agency in Rol) Recommend the products of more than one product provider with whom the firm has agreements, but recommends on less than the whole market.
-Depends on scope of choice (241.26 below) Tied Recommend the products of one product provider.
-No (241.27 below)
+The client may be able to elect for the adviser to be paid by commission Yes (9 below) Multi-agency Recommend the products of more than one product provider with whom the firm has agreements, but recommends on less than the whole market.
+Depends on scope of choice 11 below) Tied Recommend the products of one product provider.
+No